Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Related Work

-In recent years, new machine learning models have been emerging as a solution to many medical image analysis problems.
-Yong et al.~\cite{yong2017linear} used a regression deep learning (DL) network to detect the vessel lumen along the radial direction in polar coordinates.
+Recently, deep learning models have emerged as a solution to many medical image analysis problems, including IV-OCT.
+Yong et al.~\cite{yong2017linear} used a regression deep learning network to detect the vessel lumen along the radial direction in polar coordinates.
 Gharaibeh et al.~\cite{gharaibeh2019coronary} segmented vessel lumen and coronary calcifications in IV-OCT images using a U-Net architecture and post-processed the output with a conditional random field model.
-Abdolmanafi et al.~\cite{abdolmanafi2018characterization, abdolmanafi2019fully} used pre-trained convolutional neural networks (CNN) to segment the anatomical layers of the coronary arteries using transfer learning.
-Our model builds on these previous approaches and extends the state-of-the-art DL methods to detect anatomical layers and image artifacts in both healthy and thickened vessel walls.
+Abdolmanafi et al.~\cite{abdolmanafi2018characterization, abdolmanafi2019fully} used pre-trained convolutional neural networks (CNN) to identify and classify several tissue types encountered in the coronary arteries using transfer learning.
+Specific attention has also been paid to the segmentation of stent struts to confirm stent placement and identify malapposition~\cite{tsantis2012automatic,ughi2012automatic,attizzani2014mechanisms,wu2020automatic,yang2020novel}.
+Our model builds on these previous approaches and extends the state-of-the-art deep learning methods to detect guidewire and plaque shadows as well as anatomical layers not only in minimally diseased vessels but also through thickened intima in coronary arteries imaged with intravascular polarimetry.